-Enjoy a delicious breakfast at the Sugar Loaf Café then take a last look at the wildly beautiful Glenorchy landscape with a scenic flight.
+Enjoy a delicious breakfast at the Sugar Loaf Café then take a last look at the wildly beautiful Glenorchy landscape with a scenic flight or helicopter ride.
+Local operators such as Heli Glenorchy specialise in Glenorchy flight-seeing experiences.
 Or, walk off breakfast with a short but steep hike on the Invincible Gold Mine Track, a relatively easy hike that can be done within 3 hours, leaving plenty of time in the day for other activities or travel.

 If you are just starting to settle into your Glenorchy experience, why not extend your stay and tackle one of the spectacular multi-day hikes that are available just a short drive from the town?
 New Zealand’s best known, multi-day hike, the Routeburn Track is listed by Lonely Planet as one of the ‘best hikes in the world’ and recognised as one of the nine Great Walks in New Zealand.
 You can also explore the spectacular Te Wahipounamu World Heritage area on the advanced Rees-Dart Track or the intermediate level Greenstone and Caples Tracks.